UoB-COMSM0166/2025-group-22/README.md

 The core mechanics of these games provided valuable inspiration for our project, and we wanted to combine the best of them to create a game experience that was both challenging and fun.

+In this 2D pixel-art platformer, a young girl embarks on a journey to rescue her grandmother using a portal gun left behind by her grandfather.
+Players must navigate intricate levels by strategically using three types of blocks: normal blocks that act as solid platforms without interacting with portal bullets, bouncing blocks that reflect portal bullets and require precise aiming, and absorbing blocks that accept portal bullets for instant teleportation.
+As the difficulty increases, players must minimize damage and time spent while solving puzzles and uncovering the secrets behind the portal gun.

 <div align="center">
 Game Ideas
 </div>